 Micogel cream is primarily used for treatment of vulvar vaginal candidiasis and wide variety of skin and mucous membrane fungal infections.

-Monistat is USA brand equivalent to Micogel (2%).
+Monistat is International brand equivalent to Micogel (2%).

 Use of miconazole nitrate the salt in Micogel

 1)Vulvar vaginal candidiasis: It is an infection caused by Candida albicans in the vagina associated with an itchy rash of the vulva.
 Micogel cream causes increased cellular permeability of the fungus and cause leakage of contents and thereby inhibits the fungal growth.